ibm-cloud-docs/devsecops/devsecops-cocoa-cli.md

 If you are using GitHub, you can use `--git-token-path` field to set your GitHub Token and `--git-api-url` field to set the # GitHub Enterprise API URL instead of `GHE_TOKEN` and `GH_URL` environment variables.
 If both `GHE_TOKEN` `GH_URL` and `--git-token-path` `--git-api-url` pairs are provided, then `--git-token-path` and `--git-api-url` take precedence.

+In addition, you can optionally pass the output file path via `--branch-protection-settings-output-path`.
+If the branch is protected, this path will store the Repository branch protection settings JSON.

 `REQUIRED_CHECKS` Example:

 ```json